Tesla Model 3 review - MPG, CO2 and Running Costs

 Charging your Model 3 should take around 107 minutes via a Type 2 cable for a full charge, or just 36 minutes from zero to 80 per cent via a Tesla Supercharger.

-Exact insurance information is not available at the time of writing, but we expect the Tesla Model 3 will occupy a higher insurance group than some of its more affordable alternatives.
-For reference, the cheaper Kia e-Niro sits in group 28 and the pricier Jaguar I-Pace occupies group 50.
+For reference, the cheaper Kia e-Niro sits in group 29 and the pricier Jaguar I-Pace occupies group 50.

 Electric cars can suffer worse depreciation than some internal combustion cars, but the Tesla Model 3’s combination of desirability, high demand and relatively future-proof design mean it bucks the trend.

 Our experts expect that the Standard Range model will retain just over 66 per cent of its value after three years and 36,000 miles, with the Performance model expected to hold on to an impressive 72.8 per cent of its value over the same period.

 In this review

 - 1Tesla Model 3 reviewThe Tesla Model 3 offers impressive performance, great range and a unique take on car design.
 It’s an expensive EV, but one of the best.